Training for Amazon EC2 - AWS Deep Learning Containers

 Amazon S3 Plugin for PyTorch

-Deep Learning Containers include a plugin that enables you to use data from an Amazon S3 bucket for PyTorch training.
+Deep Learning Containers include a plugin that you can use to use data from an Amazon S3 bucket for PyTorch training.

-1. To begin using the Amazon S3 plugin in Deep Learning Containers, check to make sure that your Amazon EC2 instance has full access to Amazon S3.
+1. To begin using the Amazon S3 plugin in Deep Learning Containers, verify that your Amazon EC2 instance has full access to Amazon S3.
 Create an IAM role that grants Amazon S3 access to an Amazon EC2 instance and attach the role to your instance.
 You can use the AmazonS3FullAccess or AmazonS3ReadOnlyAccess policies.

-2. Set up your AWS_REGION environment variable with the region of your choice.
+2. Set up your AWS_REGION environment variable with the AWS Region of your choice.

 export AWS_REGION=us-east-1

-3. Use the following commands to run a container that is compatible with the Amazon S3 plugin.
+3. Use the following commands to run a container that's compatible with the Amazon S3 plugin.
 You must use nvidia-docker for GPU images.

 • For CPU